Batik Air: Lounge

-Batik Air operates two lounges, one being at Soekarno Hatta International Airport and another at Halim Perdana Kusuma International Airport.
-The lounges are open only to passengers travelling in business class, offering food and drinks and wireless internet.
+Batik Air operates two lounges, one at Soekarno–Hatta International Airport and another at Halim Perdanakusuma International Airport.
+The lounges are open only to passengers traveling in business class, and offer food and drinks, and wireless internet.

-On 28 October 2022, the lounge in Soekarno Hatta International Airport caught fire, traced to an electrical short circuit in the lounge's wiring.
-Nobody was hurt in the incident.
+On 28 October 2022, the lounge in Soekarno–Hatta International Airport caught fire, traced to an electrical short circuit in the lounge's wiring.
+No one was hurt in the incident.